 - Configures Azure DevOps Project to create the developer environment including everything from code repositories to code branching to the CI/CD process itself that gets created for the application.

-It takes about 30 minutes to onboard an application through this automated process which creates the Workspace, Hostspace, and if needed, a Dataspace.
+It takes about 30 minutes to onboard an application through this automated process which creates the Workspace, Hostspaces, and if needed, a Dataspace.

 Workspace: Where developers do their work before an application goes live.
 It is the non-production environment.
 For example, developers can create code branches, develop the code, create pull requests and trigger continuous integration builds.
 It’s where they can test out new features, fix bugs, or try out new capabilities using our standards-based technology product catalog.

-Hostspace: Where the stage and production application run, and where the continuous delivery releases will ultimately culminate.
-Our goal is to take the work that the developers do in the workspace, and via our CI/CD process, transition the changes to stage and production hostspace.
+Hostspaces: Where the stage and production application run, and where the continuous delivery releases will ultimately culminate.
+Our goal is to take the work that the developers do in the workspace, and via our CI/CD process, transition the changes to stage and production hostspaces.

 Dataspace: Representing Database as a Service (DBaaS), this provides the productivity, performance, and data security needed for databases.